beblueapp/redux-async/README.md

 As any reducer on any redux powered application, it'll just capture the async actions and change the state accordingly.
-The default behavior for the async reducer is to control every possible combination and return all the state, however, sometimes we want just some piece of data, this can be controlled by a second parameter that'll pick only the relevant data to you.
+The default behavior for the async reducer is to control every possible combination and return all the state.
 Below you can see a reducer which will handle actions of name `'FETCH_CUSTOMERS'` under the `customers` property of our state.

 ```javascript
 // Reducer